persizer/wildparser/README.md

-# Wildberries scrapper
+# WildBerries scraper
-Scraper for wildberries.
+Scraper for WildBerries.
 Scrape your way to victory!

 ## Table of Contents